 - Study specialist modules such as Pathophysiology and Veterinary and Zoonotic Infectious Diseases

 This is for you if...

-You want the opportunity to do a placement year
+You want the opportunity of industry experience through a placement

 All about the course

 This programme has been accredited by the Royal Society of Biology following an independent and rigorous assessment.
 Accredited degree programmes contain a solid academic foundation in biological knowledge and key skills, and prepare graduates to address the needs of employers.
 The accreditation criteria require evidence that graduates from accredited programmes meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.